FREQUENTLY ASKED QUESTIONS

 Do you provide a second shooter?

 I do.
 For Melbourne weddings a secondary photographer joins me for a few hours during the ceremony + portrait time when everything gets real cray cray.
-For destination weddings, where possible, I love to bring along my partner, Eric Ronald to shoot with me.
-We have already photographed weddings together in Egypt, Italy, India, Sri Lanka, Thailand and New Zealand and are soon shooting together in Italy, Bali + Jordan and all over Australia.
+For destination weddings, where possible, I can bring along my partner, Eric Ronald to shoot with me for additional fee.
+We have already photographed weddings together in Egypt, Italy, Jordan, India, Sri Lanka, Thailand, Bali and New Zealand.

 Do you have specific vendors that you like working with?

 I’ve been lucky to have worked with some of the best in the bizz, especially when it comes to videographers who really compliment my style and we all get along grandly.
-Check out the Friends Of Mine page for more info.
+Check out my Favourite Vendors page for more info.

 What if we don’t like being in front of the camera?